Over the last decade a new breed of digital company has quickened the tempo of business.

 65% say they would benefit from a balanced approach that effectively combined new technologies with existing solutions

-Creating a truly digital business therefore requires the creation of end-to-end process flows which optimize the fulfilment of connected experiences.
+Creating a truly digital business therefore requires the creation of end-to-end process flows which optimize the fulfilment of connected experiences for more efficient workflow automation.
 This requires an outside-in approach to transformation, reimagining outcomes before moving inwards connecting all of the people, software and things required to deliver the necessary value.
 And having the capability to constantly extend and evolve these ‘digital supply chains’ as customers, partners and suppliers evolve, is a critical skill for the digital age.

 True process change therefore requires three major capabilities:

 On-premise systems still make up the critical transactional core of most enterprises and need to be quickly and easily connected to new digital processes.
-This requires a combination of integration connectors, API management and manual workarounds, to securely and robustly connect incumbent systems to new digital flows.
+This requires a combination of integration connectors, API management and manual workarounds, to securely and robustly connect incumbent systems to new digital and automated workflows.

-Building end-to-end digital flows requires us to ‘mesh’ our internal systems with people, systems and things that exist beyond the bounds of the organization.
-The technology infrastructure must therefore connect the whole digital landscape, making on-demand resources an integral component of end-to-end business operations.
+Building end-to-end digital workflows requires us to ‘mesh’ our internal systems with people, systems and things that exist beyond the bounds of the organization.
+The technology infrastructure must therefore connect the whole digital landscape, making on-demand resources an integral component of end-to-end business operations to achieve complete workflow automation.

 A major global utility has created a range of digital processes which connect their complex hybrid IT estate end-to-end.
 By using integration connectors to modify access rights across a range of on-premise, partner and cloud systems, these processes ensure that data remains secure as employees and external contractors join, change roles or leave the company.